What parents say...

 If a child or young person makes a disclosure about possible abuse you are advised to:

-The centre has a designated Child Protection Lead (CPL).
-Currently Linda Jones.
-It is the CPL’s role to monitor and implement this policy and deal with reports of safeguarding concerns.
+The centre has a designated Deputy Designated Safeguarding Lead (DDSL).
+Currently Grazia Naylor.
+It is the DDSL’s role to monitor and implement this policy and deal with reports of safeguarding concerns.
 The reporting procedure differs depending upon the role of the person making the report.

 Reporting Procedure for Tutors.

-- If a tutor or employee has any safeguarding concerns about a student they should contact the Designated Safeguarding Lead (DSL) Linda Jones as soon as possible.
+1. If a tutor or employee has any safeguarding concerns about a student, they should contact the Deputy Designated Safeguarding Lead (DDSL) or the Designated Safeguarding Lead (DSL) as soon as possible.

-- If a member of staff has safeguarding concerns, or has received allegations of abuse from a student or third party, they will need to complete an Incident Form (see Appendix I) and send it to the designated DSL
+1. If a member of staff has safeguarding concerns or has received allegations of abuse from a student or third party, they will need to complete an Incident Form (see Appendix I) and send it to the DSL.

 Contact information current 17/1/2025